Radio books for program directors, creative directors, radio personalities and music directors (photo: Thomas Giger)

 A Media Performance Guide

-This book is an introduction to radio, television and online broadcast platforms from the announcer perspective.
+This book is a basic introduction to radio, television and online broadcast platforms from the announcer perspective.
 It shows how to communicate effectively through these different channels, and teaches how to develop your broadcast delivery.
 The authors also discuss podcasting, webradio and other forms of online announcing.
 Broadcast Announcing Worktext includes a CD-ROM that contains audio bits and visual examples.
-Read this book
+Read this radio book

 Broadcast Voice Handbook